Group Sequential Design with Posterior and Posterior Predictive Probabilities: Performance for Example Designs

-We first assess the performance of our method with example designs based on the Canadian placebo-controlled randomized trial of tecovirimat in non-hospitalized patients with Mpox (PLATINUM-CAN) \citep{klien2024tecovirimat}.
+We assess the performance of Algorithm \ref{alg1} with example designs based on the Canadian placebo-controlled randomized trial of tecovirimat in non-hospitalized patients with clade II Mpox (PLATINUM-CAN) \citep{klien2024tecovirimat}.
 This trial employs a fixed design with a single frequentist analysis at the end of the trial.
-For illustration, we consider various Bayesian group sequential designs with between one and four interim analyses.
-The main goal of the trial is to establish that the antiviral drug tecovirimat reduces the duration of illness associated with Mpox infection.
-The trial's primary outcome used for sample size determination is the time to lesion resolution, defined as the first day after randomization on which all Mpox lesions are resolved.
-The impact of tecovirimat on the time to lesion resolution will be evaluated in comparison to a placebo, with balanced randomization to the two arms.
+For illustration, we consider various Bayesian GSDs with $T = 3$ potential analyses.
+The main goal of the trial is to establish whether the antiviral drug tecovirimat reduces the duration of illness associated with Mpox infection.
+One additional outcome for this trial denotes whether all active lesions for a patient had resolved after 14 days of treatment.
+Historical data are available on this outcome from a clade I Mpox observational study \citep{pittman2023clinical} that can inform the placebo arm parameters.
+Therefore, we use this binary outcome for trial design in this subsection to present a scenario with dynamic borrowing.
+As this outcome is not the primary outcome in PLATINUM-CAN, our conclusions are not directly applicable to the real trial.

-We model the time to lesion resolution using a Bayesian proportional hazards model, where the baseline ``hazard" of experiencing lesion resolution is a piecewise constant function.
-The model adjusts for a binary covariate that indicates whether patients were randomized to an arm within 7 days of Mpox symptom onset.
-The target of inference $\delta(\boldsymbol{\theta})$ for this trial is the population-level rate ratio of experiencing lesion resolution.
-The rate ratio is akin to the hazard ratio but for desirable outcomes, such as lesion resolution.
-Full details on the analysis model and its parameters $\boldsymbol{\theta}$, the selected prior distributions, and the marginalization procedure to obtain the population-level rate ratio are given in Appendix D.1 of the supplement.